 – Cinema Anime, edited by Steven T. Brown, 2008

-From the wiki: “Opened in 1931 and known as the Showa Era’s ‘Palace of the Dragon God,’ Meguro Gajoen [elegant garden] was the first wedding complex to be built in Japan.
+“Opened in 1931 and known as the Showa Era’s ‘Palace of the Dragon God,’ Meguro Gajoen [elegant garden] was the first wedding complex to be built in Japan.
 Housing the famous Hyakudan Kaidan (100 steps staircase), it is a Registered Tangible Cultural Asset.
-Recent accolades include a three-pavilion rating in the 2009 and 2010 Michelin Hotel Guide, with the elaborately re-designed (in 2006) hotel and restaurants open all year round to host Japanese, Western and other style weddings.
+Accolades include a three-pavilion rating in the 2009 and 2010 Michelin Hotel Guide, with the elaborately re-designed (in 2006) hotel and restaurants open all year round to host Japanese, Western and other style weddings.

 “The founder, Hosokawa Rikizo, first began his business as a high-class Japanese restaurant.
 Then, Hosokawa added an annex which contained banquet rooms, guest rooms, a shrine, a church, costume salon, beauty salon, and photo studio in order to create Japan’s first ‘All-In-One’ banquet and wedding hall.

 “Among the extravagant interiors preserved from the original site are the ‘Hyakudan kaidan’, the ‘100-Step Staircase’.
 There are, in reality, only 99 steps – hyaku dan can also mean ‘the end’ whereas a homonphone of ’99’ can also mean ‘forever’.